-The synthesised salicin extract used in a salicylic acid peel is an acid solution that, when applied topically to the skin, may reduce scarring, fine lines, wrinkles, and other blemishes including:
+The synthesised salicin extract used in a salicylic acid peel is an acid solution that, when applied topically to the skin, may reduce acne, blackheads, clogged pores and congested (oily) skin.

 Salicylic acid peel may be available in different strengths or concentrations, but as a treatment for active acne we normally use a light, superficial peel that only affects the outer layers of the skin.